-I call it Flat Arm Syndrome because all you have to look for is a pitching arm that is FLAT, or nearly so, when the pitcher's front foot is planted and/or their shoulders start rotating.
+All you have to look for to see Flat Arm Syndrome is a pitching arm that is FLAT, or nearly so, when the pitcher's front foot is planted and/or their shoulders start rotating.

 That contrasts with Justin Verlander's pitching arm, which is UP as he goes into front foot plant.